cantorandball/fatwatch/README.md

  - Hit the green 'Play' button, and choose your running Android watch emulator.
 If this isn't running, you can launch one here.
  - That's it!
 With any luck, the C&B logo should slide coyly in from the right.

+## Required SDKs
+You will need the Android Wear SDK, as well as Google Play Services and the Google Repository (these latter 2 enable Google Fit integration, which is key for getting reading from the Moto360 heart rate sensor).
+These can all be downloaded from the SDK manager in Android Studio.

 ## Connecting to an Android Wear device for the first time:
  - Enable debugging on phone and watch